 Help for some homeowners

-If you rent, this new forbearance program might benefit you if your landlord has a federally backed mortgage.
 The federal government announced that owners of multifamily properties under qualifying mortgages can get relief on the condition that they don’t evict their renters who are experiencing coronavirus-related financial hardship.
 Your local or state housing website may have details if eviction moratoriums have been instituted.

 Internet and phone providers maintain service

-If you’re experiencing financial issues, check with your phone or internet provider to see if you qualify for this waiver.
+If you’re experiencing financial issues, check with your phone or internet provider to see if you qualify for a waiver.
 While you’re at it, contact your other utilities such as electric and water to determine if they’re offering leniency for customers who are in financial distress.